-- (1) transforms the unit circle in Z to the unit circle in z, - (2) transforms the interior of the unit circle in Z to the interior of the unit circle in z, - (3) G(.) is rational.
+(1) transforms the unit circle in Z to the unit circle in z,

+(2) transforms the interior of the unit circle in Z to the interior of the unit circle in z, tude is not changed)

+(3) G(.) is rational.

-Example: Lowpass to lowpass (with different passband and stopband frequency, but magnitude is not changed)
+Example: Lowpass to lowpass (with different passband and stopband frequency, but magni-